DannyFeliz/Dashi/README.md

 In order to start using Dashi in your daily routine, you need to:

-1. Generate a Slack Incoming WebHook and copy the URL.
+1. Generate a [Slack Incoming WebHooks](https://slack.com/apps/A0F7XDUAZ-incoming-webhooks) and copy the URL.
 2. Signup at [Dashi](http://dashinotify.com/register)
 3. Type your Github or Bitbucket username
 4. Paste the copied Slack Webook URL